-Is this dating mistake keeping you from lasting love?
+Is this dating mistake keeping you from love?

 And then kaput.
 Finito.
 Nada.
-You sit there alone making excuses for why his text, email or call never comes.
+You sat there alone making excuses for why his text, email or call never comes.

 I call this dating mistake — this tendency to rush in — The Flame-Out Deadly Dating Pattern.
 I’ve worked with so many women who have had this happen to them.
 It’s gut wrenching!
 When the guy is acting like you’re the One and showering you with attention, it’s hard to resist.
 The problem is when you rush in, you set yourself up for missing red flags and put yourself at risk for an agonizing withdrawal if this man rejects you.

 As Helen Fisher, the renowned anthropologist, describes in her fascinating book, Why We Love, romantic love is a real addiction.
 When we fall in love, serotonin levels fall and resemble the levels found in people with obsessive-compulsive disorders.
 You become like a craving coke-addict obsessed with your new (drug-like) boyfriend.
-You lose touch with reality, seeing only the positives in the hottie.
+Losing touch with reality, you see only the positives in the hottie.
 You lose self-control.
-Instead you are locked on the target, the fix—hotwired and ready to do outrageous things, sometimes self-destructive things, whatever it takes to be with him.
+Instead you are locked on the target, the fix.
+And you’re hot wired and ready to do outrageous things, sometimes self-destructive things.
+Whatever it takes to be with him.

 Take it slow.
 No 5-hour dates.
 Less frequent and shorter dates will slow down the addictive process and allow you to assess whether this is a good guy who is truly interested in being with you.